LukeT2340/TwitterClone/README.md

 - Session management: User sessions are managed using `express-session`.
 - Basic sign-up and login pages: Simple sign-up and login pages resembling Twitter's design.
 - Home page that is different depending on whether the user is logged in or not.
+- Retrieve latest tweets and tweeter information from MySQL database by querying the expres API.
 ## Technologies Used

 - **Front-end**: